 Sandbanks Provincial Park

 The Sandbanks Provincial Park and Sandbanks beach have three beaches and are the world’s largest baymouth barrier dune formation.
-The expansive white sand beaches are exquisite and are often considered the best in Canada.
+The expansive white sand beaches are exquisite and are often considered one of the best beaches in Ontario, Canada.

 Established in 1970, it covers 1550.87 ha and offers visitors a natural environment to relax and soak up some sunshine.
 Between 10:00 and 17:00, you can visit the Discovery Centre to learn more about the park, its habitats, history, plants, and animals.
 The Park Store, open from 9:00 until 21:00, is the perfect place to visit if you need snacks.